 If a medication is the cause, your physician may be able to prescribe an alternate medication.
 Many common sense approaches will also help, including taking frequent sips of water and stimulating saliva with sugar free gum or candy.
 Reducing your intake of caffeine, carbonated beverages and alcohol may also help.

-What can the team at Timberlake Family Dentistry do about my dry mouth?
+What can the team at Timberlake Family Dentistry do about it?

 Consult our team at Timberlake Family Dentistry to rule out some serious conditions that reduce the flow of saliva.
 Once we have ruled out other causes, we will recommend some simple remedies.
 There are also some oral rinses and artificial saliva products available.
 We will recommend that you be especially vigilant about oral hygiene, since inadequate saliva can increase your chance of tooth decay.